 Linux users can choose from packages for Debian, which supports Debian or Ubuntu operating systems, or RPM, which supports RHEL, CentOS and Fedora systems.

-Mobile users can install apps from either the Apple Store or Google Play Store, or you can choose to install for Chrome OS or Fire OS.
+Mobile users can install apps from either the Apple Store or Google Play Store, or you can choose to install for Chrome OS (which powers your Chromebook) or Fire OS.

 Step 2: Install the app

 Once you’ve downloaded the app, the next step is to run the installer.
 If you’re on a Mac, at the end of the installation process, you’ll also be prompted to grant access to the new system extension by visiting the Security & Privacy tab in system preferences.